evangboucher/DynaDoc/README.md

 ## ToDo List ##
 The current list of things that need to be done next.
-* Current Version: 0.0.1

-1. Enable temporary params into smartQuery and smart functions (IE. Ability to change query result item order)
+1. Enable temporary params into all smart functions (IE. Ability to change query result item order) Currently only SmartQuery has this feature.
 1. Add smartUpdate (Big feature)
 1. Add smartScan
 2. Add ability to cache failed calls due to provision capcity limit and retry with exponential backoff.